ngocthachnguyen98/SDO-Assignment-1/README.md

 Then image is saved as `.tar` file with `docker save` and stored as an artefact.

-Artifacts can be collected from the *CircleCI Pipeline*.
+Artifacts can be collected from the *CircleCI Pipeline* by running `pack` job:

 ```
 pack: